shsagir/play-area-sync/docs/domains.md

 ### Forwarding a naked domain to www

 You still should care about your naked domain, as some users might type it in directly in the browser address bar.
-So you usually want to forward all requests from your naked domain to your primary canonical subdomain:

-When you register a `www.` domain in the fortrabbit Dashboard, we additionally provide a simple forwarding service for your naked domain.
-That's why you'll get two routing values, the main `CNAME` target (for the www domain) and an additional `A`-record (for the naked domain) that points to our forwarding service.
+So you usually want to forward all requests from your naked domain to your primary canonical subdomain.
+That's why you'll get two routing values, the main `CNAME` target (for the www domain) and an additional `A`-record (for the naked domain).

 #### Example setup